 Unfortunately, some individuals choose inappropriate aids for their condition, which can lead to further problems over time.
 A simple test can determine what is required, and it involves a medical professional walking around a secure environment with the patient.

-Where walking is safe and steady with only the help of one hand, a walking stick should be sufficient.
+Where walking is safe and steady with only the help of one hand, a cane should be sufficient.
 However, in situations where the patient requires the use of both hands for support, a trolley walker or rollator is probably the best option.